 Setting Boundaries: Protecting yourself by setting clear boundaries is important for preventing further emotional harm.
 Learn to say no or distance yourself from tocxic situations or individuals.

-Goal Setting: Setting small, achievable goals can provide a sense of direction and purpose which is often lost when dealing with emotional scars.
+Setting Goals for Emotional Health: Setting small, achievable goals can provide a sense of direction and purpose which is often lost when dealing with emotional scars.

 Healing is not a linear process.
 Setbacks are a normal part of recovery.
 It’s important to be patient with yourself and recognize that each step forward, no matter how small, is a victory.